fbehrens/codeai/README.md

 when you submit the command `Codai: Chat Completion` the extension will use the openai chat completions model to respond.

+The question will be either the selected text, or text before cursor.

-The response will be added at the end of the file.
-In this case the response might be
+The response will be added after the selection or at the cursor.

 ```
 assistant: Ahoy matey!
 A fine day it is, with the sun shining as bright as a newly minted doubloon!
 How may I assist ye on this glorious day?